mullvad/mullvadvpn-app/docs/security.md

 This app applies [strict firewall rules](#app-states) directly when it leaves the [disconnected] state and keeps those rules active and enforced until the app comes back to the [disconnected] state via an explicit user request again.
 Said strict firewall rules unsure that packets can only leave or enter the computer in a few predefined ways, most notably to the selected VPN server of course.
+Changes to the firewall are done in atomic transactions.
+Meaning there is no time window where no or invalid rules are active on the device.

 If the tunnel were to come down and your operating system tries to route packets out via the normal network rather than through the VPN, these rules would block them from leaving.
 So rather than failing open, meaning if the tunnel fails your traffic leaves in other ways, we fail closed, meaning if the packets don't leave encrypted in the way the app intends, then they can't leave at all.

 Essentially, one can say that the app's "kill switch" is the fact that the [connecting], [disconnecting] and [blocked] states prevent leaks via firewall rules.